denten-books/plain-text/1-metaphor.md

 in theater studies, went on to work for companies like Apple, Activision, Atari, and Sun Microsystems.
-Her work, cited in more than 120 technical patents, reminds us of the close link between poetics and the design of human--computer interaction.
+Her work, cited in more than 120 technical patents, reminds us of the close link between poetics and the design of human-computer interaction.
 It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
 Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.